Sambo (racial term): Sambo's Grave

 Sambo's Grave is the 1736 burial site of a young Indian cabin boy or slave, on unconsecrated ground in a field near the small village of Sunderland Point, near Heysham and Overton, Lancashire, England.
 Sunderland Point used to be a port, serving cotton, sugar and slave ships from the West Indies and North America.

 Sambo's restaurant chain

 The once-popular Sambo's restaurant chain used the Helen Bannerman images to promote and decorate their restaurants, although the restaurants were originally claimed to have been named after the chain's co-owners, Samuel Battistone and Newell Bohnett.
-The name choice was a contributing factor in the chain's demise in the early 1980s.